Home » Repayment » Student Loan Repayment Guide for Freelancers and the Self-Employed

 • How often you get paid,

-• How much you were paid in the last pay period,
+• How much you were paid in the previous pay period,

-• Expenses to run the business during the last pay period, and
+• Expenses to run the business during the previous pay period, and

-• How much revenue you generated in the last pay period.
+• How much revenue you generated in the previous pay period.

 Balancing repayment of private student loans and federal student loans

-As evidenced by the previous section, income-driven repayment may be tricky at times, but it provides excellent protection for the self-employed.
-Having student loans with the federal government is a great way to ensure that tough times are not made more difficult due to student debt.
+Although income-driven repayment may be tricky at times, it provides excellent protection for the self-employed.
+Having student loans with the federal government is a great way to ensure that the difficult periods aren’t exacerbated by unmanageable student loan payments.

-For this reason, anyone with uncertain future earnings should pass on private refinancing of federal student loans.
-Refinance lenders may offer lower interest rates, but no private lender can compete with the federal income-driven repayment plans.
+Borrowers with uncertain future earnings should avoid refinancing federal student loans with private lenders.
+Although private lenders may offer lower interest rates, no private lender can compete with the federal income-driven repayment plans’ flexibility and security.

-The only time freelancers or self-employed borrowers should ever refinance their federal loans with a private lender is if they are very confident that they will pay back all of the debt in full.
-Once the loan is private, it can never go back to being a federal loan.
-Thus, borrowers should only give up the federal protections if they are confident they will not need them.
+The only time self-employed borrowers should consider refinancing their federal loans with a private lender is if they are very confident in their ability to repay the entire debt in full.
+Once a loan is privatized, it can never go back to being a federal loan.
+Thus, borrowers should give up the federal safeguards only if they’re sure they won’t need them.

-Borrowers with federal loans and private loans should likewise focus on eliminating private debt first.
-Even if the private loans are at a lower interest rate, it might be best for the self-employed to eliminate those loans first.
+Borrowers with both federal and private loans should prioritize eliminating private debt first.
+Even if the private loans are at a lower interest rate, eliminating those loans first might be the most strategic move for self-employed borrowers.
 Private student loans have a more rigid repayment structure and less forgiving lenders.
-Paying off this debt first can help create future flexibility.
+Paying off this debt first can help create future financial flexibility.

 How to refinance student loans for freelancers

-In the circumstances where refinancing student loans makes sense, it can be a challenge for the self-employed to document their income.
+In the circumstances when refinancing student loans makes sense, documenting self-employment income can present a unique set of challenges.

-Some companies may be very hesitant to lend money to someone who indicates they are self-employed, while others may only care about yearly income.
+Some companies may be very hesitant to lend money to a borrower who is dependent upon a fluctuating self-employment income, while others may focus only on the total annual income.

-All borrowers should check rates with multiple lenders because it is the best way to find the lowest rate.
-This is especially true for freelancers who may be judged more harshly by some companies than by others.
+All borrowers should check rates with multiple lenders because it is the most effective way to find the lowest interest rate.
+This is especially true for the self-employed, as some lenders may judge them more harshly than others.

-This site tracks lender rankings according to the companies most likely to approve an application and most likely to offer the best rate.
+This site tracks lender rankings according to the companies most likely to approve an application and to offer the best rates.
 It is hardly an exact science and relies upon reader feedback, but the lenders at the top of the rankings should be a good starting point for finding the lowest interest rate.

 Student Loan Forgiveness for the self-employed